Nicceboy/computerarchitecture/README.md

 Firewalls may prevent the connection between the devices.
 If you can edit your firewall settings, open the port 10000 the service is using to accept incoming connections.

-### Known issues ###

-There are some known issues:

-* When the Android app is closed, it does not save the keywords to watch.
-When started again, you will need to enter the keywords again.
-* You cannot edit nor remove the keywords entered in the list.
-This is a feature in the roadmap.
-* It is not possible to silence The Scream.... :o
-* ...and some more...

 ### Contribution guidelines ###

 * TBD

-### Who do I talk to? ###

 * Antti Juustila
-* firstname.lastname@oulu.fi